chriskrycho/v5.chriskrycho.com/site/pages/about.md

 ## By trade

 Since graduating college, I have been working more or less full-time in the software industry.
 I starting out writing avionics software and then hazards and risk mitigation software for the energy industry.
 After picking up web development on the side, I eventually transitioned into web development full time.
-You can see my [CV](/cv/) for the nitty-gritty professional-historical details!
+You can see my [<abbr title="curriculum vitae">CV</abbr>](/cv/) for the nitty-gritty professional-historical details!
 Below are just the salient bits of what I’m doing *right now*.

-*[CV]: curriculum vitae

 ### LinkedIn